How to become

 Career tips

-If you want to specialise in recovering data from computers and mobile phones, you'll need relevant experience and qualifications.
-Useful subjects include computing, electrical engineering, electronics or physics.
+If you want to specialise in recovering data from computers and mobile phones, you'll need relevant experience and qualifications in subjects like computer science, electronics engineering, digital forensics or physics.

 Professional and industry bodies